-Figure 14 shows in detail the difference in demand with/without PV, the different time of MD with/without PV and the difference in PV output at those times.
-An estimate of PV output at the time of MD without PV (#1: midday) would likely result in too large an adjustment as PV output is higher in the afternoon.
-Similarly, an estimate of PV output at the time of MD with PV (#2: evening) would likely result in too small an adjustment as PV output is lower in the evening.
-Neither approach would accurately capture the effect of pushing MD to later in the day (the changing time of MD).
-However, the blended approach applied by AEMO (looking at MD with/without PV: #3) appears to reasonably reflect this.
+Comparing the MD with/without PV in the chart above, it is evident that an estimate of PV output at the time of "MD without PV" (midday) would result in too large an adjustment as PV output is higher in the afternoon.
+Similarly, an estimate of PV output at the time of "MD with PV" (evening) would result in too small an adjustment as PV output is lower in the evening.
+Neither approach would accurately capture the effect of PV output pushing MD to later in the day (the changing time of MD).
+However, the blended approach applied by AEMO (looking at the difference between MD with/without PV) appears to reasonably reflect this.